PaNOSC-ViNYL/ase/doc/ase/lattice.rst

   repeat unit is repeated.
 Default: (1,1,1).
 Be aware that if high-index directions are specified, the fundamental repeat unit may be large.

-``symbol``
-  The element, specified by the atomic number (an integer) or by the atomic symbol (i.e. 'Au').
-For compounds, a tuple or list of elements should be given.

 ``latticeconstant``:
   The lattice constant.
 If no lattice constant is